-As you approach Greenland, you may sail through the sea ice into Foster Bay and land at Myggebugten.
+As we approach Greenland, we may sail through the sea ice into Foster Bay and land at Myggebugten.
 Beyond the old hunters' hut (where Norwegian trappers hunted for polar bear and Arctic fox in the first half of the 20th century), there is a sprawling tundra populated by musk oxen, with geese floating the small lakes.
-From here you sail through Kaiser Franz Josef Fjord, surrounded by towering mountains and bright interior icebergs.
-An alternate route is Sofia Sound, a narrower waterway.
+From here we'll sail through Kaiser Franz Josef Fjord, surrounded by towering mountains and bright interior icebergs.